-- Each Employee/Retiree may choose his/her plan. - No Employee/Retiree may be a dependent on his/her Spouse/Domestic Partner's plan (except as administratively joined, as noted below). - A qualified child may be covered as a dependent on only one plan.
+Each Employee/Retiree may choose his/her plan.

+No Employee/Retiree may be a dependent on his/her Spouse/Domestic Partner's plan (except as administratively joined, as noted below).

-- A qualified child may only be enrolled as a dependent of the employee/retiree who is eligible to claim the child as an IRS qualified child tax dependent on his/her federal income tax returns. - Where a married couple or Employee/Retiree and Domestic Partner each choose the same plan, the District may administratively join the two individuals, and any qualifying dependents, on one plan, with one Employee/Retiree identified as a dependent of the other.
+A qualified child may be covered as a dependent on only one plan.

+Where a married couple or Employee/Retiree and Domestic Partner each choose the same plan, the District may administratively join the two individuals, and any qualifying dependents, on one plan, with one Employee/Retiree identified as a dependent of the other.
 The District reserves the right to determine if and how to administratively join the plans.